 In FY 20 OJJDP will award more than $7 million for communities to develop and provide support services for children exposed to violence in their homes, schools, and communities; and to develop, enhance, and implement violent crime reduction strategies that focus on violent juvenile offenders

-The Justice Department launched Changing Minds in October 2016, a national campaign that seeks to raise awareness, teach skills, and inspire public action to address children's exposure to violence and the resulting trauma.
+In October 2016, the Justice Department launched Changing Minds, a national campaign that seeks to raise awareness, teach skills, and inspire public action to address children's exposure to violence and the resulting trauma.
 OJJDP developed Changing Minds in collaboration with Futures Without Violence, a national health and social justice nonprofit organization; the Ad Council; and Wunderman, the advertising agency.

 Changing Minds aims to:

 - Raise awareness about the prevalence, urgency, and impact of children's exposure to violence and the trauma that may result.

 - Change perceptions of adults who interact with children from viewing them as "angry, bad, and withdrawn," to recognizing that they are children who "have been hurt and need our help."